 Foods to avoid if you're at risk

-- some uncooked soft cheeses – including brie and camembert (unless thoroughly cooked)
+- some uncooked soft cheeses (including brie and camembert) – unless cooked until steaming hot

 - all types of pâté – including vegetable pâté

 - any undercooked food

 If you're pregnant, you should also avoid close contact with farm animals that are giving birth or have recently given birth.

 Page last reviewed: 20 October 2020